laomatt/shipt_coding_challenge/README.md

 ### Showing one order
-<p>This endpoint will send back an array oof what each customer does.</p>
+This endpoint will send back an array of what each customer does.

 ```
 	GET    /v1/orders/:id(.:format)